 Once you are enrolled at least half-time (as defined by your program) in a degree granting program then the College will automatically send information regarding your new enrollment status to an agency commonly referred to as the “Clearinghouse”.
-Updated enrollment information is sent over by the College’s Enrollment Services Office several times a semester.
+Updated enrollment information is sent over by the Office of the Registrar several times a semester.
 Typically, lenders and lending authorities who hold your loans review the Clearinghouse’s website and retrieve enrollment information and update your student loan status according to the new enrollment information (i.e. back in school).
-If your information was not sent or the lender states they do not have updated enrollment information, you can always have our Enrollment Services Department complete an in-school deferment form (provided by your lender).
+If your information was not sent or the lender states they do not have updated enrollment information, you can always have the Office of the Registrar complete an in-school deferment form (provided by your lender).

 When do I start re-paying my loans?

-Generally, students begin repayment of their Williams D. Ford Federal Direct Stafford Loan(s) six months after they cease to be enrolled at least half time in a degree-seeking program and nine months for their Federal Perkins Loan(s).
+Generally, students begin repayment of their Williams D. Ford Federal Direct Stafford Loan(s) six months after they cease to be enrolled at least half-time in a degree-seeking program.

 Billing Related FAQ’s